 It’s still a lot, but it’s not crippling.
 And cetainly not as risky or expensive as withering away in a career you are unhappy with.

-So save up some money, apply for some scholarships, take on as little debt as you can with the purpose of minimising the downside in order to take advantage of:
+So save up some money, apply for some scholarships, take on as little debt as you can with the purpose of minimizing the downside in order to take advantage of:

 Brand to open doors.